diepet/spring-tx-context/README.md

 A Spring Framework plugin for associating a context to a transaction.

-During a transaction execution it is possible to add attributes, or rather a set of (key, value) pairs, to the related context.
+During a transaction execution it is possible to add a set of (attribute key, attribute value) pairs to the related context.

 After the transaction completion (commit succeeds), the transaction context will be published in order to be managed by its consumers.